Moonchichiii/woodhouse_p4_rebuild/README.md

 ## Layout Plan

-- Given the time limit, a single-page layout, with modals to house all elements.
+- Given the time limit, a single-page layout, with modals to house all elements, was not the best idea now i know.

- <p></p>

 ### Main Page Content:

 1. Navigation Menu (Navbar)
-2. "Book a Table" Button (Opens a Booking Modal)
+2. "Book a Table" (Opens a Booking Modal)
-3. "Cancel a Booking" Button (Opens a Cancel Modal)
+3. "Cancel a Booking" (Opens a Cancel Modal)
 4. Map Display
+5. Management login
-5. Social Media Icons
+6. Social Media Icons

 ### Additional Page: